 The platform also serves in bringing the dedicated neutral facilitators into prominence.
 Disputing parties now have the option to choose their own neutral – be it a mediator, conciliator or arbitrator - after having researched on their background, style and experience – a concept people have only heard about, but never experienced for real, in India.

 ‘Precaution is better than cure’ is an old, overused cliché, but this trend is bringing it back to life and asking people to not take relationships for granted, not anymore!

-Jonathan Rodrigues is an accredited negotiator and mediator listed with the Indian Institute of Arbitration and Mediation (IIAM), Cochin, and an empaneled civil and commercial mediator with the Indian Institute of Corporate Affair s (IICA) for the western region, under the aegis of the Ministry of Corporate Affairs (Govt. of India).
+Jonathan Rodrigues is an accredited negotiator and mediator listed with the Indian Institute of Arbitration and Mediation (IIAM), Cochin, and a certified civil and commercial mediator with the Indian Institute of Corporate Affair s (IICA) for the western region, under the aegis of the Ministry of Corporate Affairs (Govt. of India).
 He is trained and certified in facilitating cross-border disputes by the summer academy hosted at Charles University, Prague, Czech Republic.
 Jonathan is a professionally certified mediation advocate, accredited by SCMA (London).
 He is a trained mediation lawyer, certified by the Singapore International Mediation Institute (Singapore), the Centre for Advanced Mediation Practice (CAMP) and FSRI.

 He is currently awaiting his LL.M. degree, pursuant to studying Mediation and Conflict Resolution at the University of Strathclyde, Glasgow / UK.
 Jonathan is the co-founder and advisor at The PACT.